Office of clinical research

 Associate Director for Clinical Research

 In the Office of Clinical Research, our goal is to provide excellent customer service and a supportive environment for clinical trial participants.
 We work in close collaboration with the clinical care team to provide access to clinical trials and to coordinate seamless care during the clinical trial process.
-To ensure oversight of the essential elements of clinical trial conduct, the Office of Clinical Research is comprised of three specialty units in the areas of Business, Clinical and Regulatory management.
+To ensure oversight of the essential elements of clinical trial conduct, the Office of Clinical Research is comprised of six specialty units in the areas of Business, Clinical and Regulatory management.
 Staff members of each unit have specific expertise in managing the functions of the unit and are committed to the protection of our participants.
 We are excited about the opportunity to offer patients unique therapies in a research setting and grateful for each patient who participates in a clinical trial.

 Cinda Lyon, R.N., B.S.N., O.C.N.